-The best wireless headphones for 2023
+The best wireless headphones for 2024: Bluetooth options for every budget

 AirPods Max

-Apple’s AirPods Max are premium, well-designed headphones that incorporate all of the best features you find on standard AirPods: solid noise cancelation, spatial audio and easy Siri access.
-However, their $550 starting price makes them almost prohibitively expensive, even for those with iOS devices.
-There are better options available at lower prices.
+Apple’s AirPods Max are premium, well-designed over-ear headphones that incorporate all of the best features you find on standard AirPods: solid noise cancelation, spatial audio and easy Siri access.
+However, their $550 starting price makes them almost prohibitively expensive, even for Apple users.
+There are better options available at lower prices, but if you can pick up the AirPods Max at a steep discount, they might be worthwhile for the biggest Apple fans among us.

 Sony WH-CH720N